The Modern-Day Cartographer Job

 If you’re thinking of becoming a cartographer, you will have to be skilled in the growing field of Geographic Information Systems (GIS) and graphical design.

-- A lot of GIS layers are stored in spatial databases.
-For this reason, cartographers need database management skills on how to store and extract information from structured sets of geographic data.
-Other helpful skills are database development, database administration and asset management.
+DATABASE MANAGEMENT store and extract information from structured sets of geographic data.
+A lot of GIS layers are stored in spatial databases.
+For this reason, cartographers need database management skills for database development, database administration and asset management.